ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-Looking at the raw results, 74.9% of respondents had either heard of or used PostCSS, compared with just 25.9% for Rework.
+Looking at the raw results, 64.25% of respondents had either heard of or used PostCSS, compared with just 21.25% for Rework.
 Only a small percentage of developers responding said that they felt comfortable using either tool.

-Analysing the results further across both tools, 157 devs (almost 25%) said they hadn’t heard of either PostCSS or Rework, compared to 65 devs (10%) who said they felt comfortable using at least one of the two tools.
+Analysing the results further across both tools, 690 devs (just over 34%) said they hadn’t heard of either PostCSS or Rework, compared to 147 devs (7.2%) who said they felt comfortable using at least one of the two tools.

 I think these results reflect how new an area this is for many front-end developers and I would expect these numbers to rise in the future.